azmir-zidan/azmir-zidan/README.md

   width="300"
 />

-Email Me 👉 ✉️ **azmir.alzidan@gmail.com** For Collaboration/Project or Anything Else.😊
+Email Me 👉 ✉️ **azmir.alzidan@gmail.com** For Collaboration/Project or Anything Else.

 ### 📌 What I'm currently doing
 - 🔭 Working on ML projects to build my portfolio